This post may contain affiliate links. See my disclosure for more info.

-- Maple syrup.
-Maple syrup adds a really nice natural sweetness.
+- maple syrup – adds a really nice natural sweetness.

-- Vanilla extract.
-The vanilla extract helps to balance out the chocolate and give it more dimension.
+- vanilla extract – helps to balance out the chocolate and give it more dimension

-- Salt.
-A pinch of salt helps to balance out the sweetness.
+- salt – helps to balance out the sweetness

 How to Make Dairy-Free Hot Chocolate

 - Heat it up.
 Add all the ingredients (minus the marshmallows, if using) to a medium saucepan over medium-high heat.

 - Stir.
 Whisk to break up any clumps and continue stirring until everything is well-combined and the mixture is hot.

 Please remember that recipes are meant to be used as guides.

 How can you make this dairy-free hot chocolate using what you already have?
 Here are some ideas…

 - No oat milk? ➝ You can really get away with using any kind of dairy-free milk.
 If you want to use something super creamy like canned coconut milk, I recommend using it in combination with another type so it doesn’t have an overpowering coconut flavor.